erskinedesign/tools-idioms/README.md

 ### Package

-When a module is shared with others via a package manager like Bower it will generally be referred to as a package.
+When a module is shared with others via a package manager (such as Bower) it will generally be referred to as a package.
 This means that the term "module" and "packages" are fairly interchangable.

 ### Block